Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Introduction

 \subsection{Structure of the paper}

-In Section \S\ref{section:background} we collect some basics on quivers with relations and walks on them; we also define our main character $(Q(n), I(n))$.
+In Section \S\ref{section:background} we collect some basic facts on quivers with relations and walks on them; we also define our main character $(Q(n), I(n))$.
 In the following Section \S\ref{sec : string combinatorics} we investigate the combinatorial behaviour of strings on $(Q(n), I(n))$ and prove that there are no bands on $(Q(n), I(n))$.
 Section \S\ref{sec : RepTh of B(r)} deals with the representation theory of the finite dimensional algebra $B(n)$ corresponding to $(Q(n), I(n))$.
-In particular, we recall the parameterisation of isomorphism classes of indecomposable modules and we apply the string combinatorics to deduce that $B(n)$ is of finite representation type with a very explicit realisation of the indecomposable objects.
-Finally, in Section \ref{sec:WCstructure} we recall King's definition of semistable objects for a finite dimensional algebra and we describe the stability spaces (via inequalities) of any indecomposable module.
+In particular, we recall the parameterization of isomorphism classes of indecomposable modules and we apply the string combinatorics to deduce that $B(n)$ is of finite representation type with a very explicit realisation of the indecomposable objects.
+In Section \S\ref{sec:WCstructure} we recall King's definition of semistable objects for a finite dimensional algebra and we describe the stability spaces (via inequalities) of any indecomposable module.
 The facial description of the wall and chamber structure of $B(n)$ is given in Theorem \ref{theorem:explicit_descr_stab_spaces}.
+Finally, Section \S\ref{sec:perverse} is about the geometric counterpart of our result: more precisely, we explicitly describe the perverse sheaves corresponding to the walls of the structure.